 - The cancer itself

 - Tests and treatments for cancer

 - Not eating well

 - Low levels of red blood cells (due to the cancer or its treatment)

 - · Dealing with difficult emotions and feeling anxious or depressed

 - Not sleeping well

-- Symptoms like pain, breathlessness or fluid retention

-Usually fatigue improves once treatment is over, but it can carry on for some people.
+Usually fatigue starts to improve once treatment is over, but it can carry on for some people.
 Tell your doctor or nurse if fatigue is affecting you, so that they can help you.

-Finding out what is causing your fatigue makes it easier to treat, although sometimes it can be hard to find the cause.
-If you have a low red blood cell count, a transfusion can make you feel better.
-If you are not eating well a dietitian may be able to give you some advice to help you.
+Finding out what is causing your fatigue makes it easier to treat.
+For example, if you have a low red blood cell count, a transfusion can make you feel better.
+If you are not eating well, a dietitian may be able to give you some advice to help you.